Trent Hills

 The Municipality of Trent Hills is a township municipality in Northumberland County in Central Ontario, Canada.
-It is on the Trent River and was created in 2001 through the amalgamation of the municipalities of Campbellford/Seymour, Percy Township and Hastings.
-Thereafter it was known in brief as Campbellford/Seymour, Percy, Hastings.
+It is on the Trent River and was created in 2001 through the amalgamation of the municipalities of Campbellford/Seymour, Percy Township, and Hastings Village.
+Thereafter it was known briefly as Campbellford/Seymour, Percy, Hastings.

 Communities

 The municipality was historically four separate administrative subdivisions: the former town of Campbellford; the former village of Hastings; Seymour Township; and Percy Township.
 The latter two retain the status of geographic townships.